Fatal Attraction: Plot

-Daniel "Dan" Gallagher is a successful and happily married lawyer from Manhattan.
-His work leads him to meet Alexandra "Alex" Forrest, an editor for a publishing company.
-While his wife, Beth, and daughter, Ellen, are out of town for the weekend, Dan has an affair with Alex.
-Initially, both of them understood it to be just a fling, but Alex begins to cling to him.
+Dan Gallagher is a literary attorney from Manhattan.
+While his wife, Beth, and daughter, Ellen, are out of town visiting Beth's family, he has an affair with Alex Forrest, an editor for a publishing company who begins to cling to him.
+Dan reluctantly spends the following day with Alex, but when he ends their affair, she cuts her wrists.
+Dan helps her and leaves in the morning.

-After leaving abruptly in the middle of the night, Dan reluctantly spends the following day with Alex at her request.
-When he tries to leave again, she manipulatively cuts her wrists to force him to stay.
-Dan helps her bandage the cuts, stays with her overnight to ensure she is all right, and leaves in the morning.
-Although Dan thinks the affair is forgotten, Alex shows up at his office to apologize for her behavior and invites him to a performance of Madame Butterfly.
-He declines politely.
-Alex continues to call him at his office until he informs his secretary that he will no longer take her calls.

-Alex starts calling Dan's home at all hours, claiming that she is pregnant and intends to keep the baby.
-Despite Dan's desire to have nothing to do with her, she argues that he must take responsibility.
-After he changes his home phone number, Alex shows up at his apartment, which is for sale, and meets Beth while feigning interest as a buyer.
-Later that night, Dan goes to Alex's apartment to confront her, and they get into a scuffle.
-In response, she says, "I will not be ignored."
+Alex comes to Dan's office to apologize, but he declines her invitation to a performance of Madame Butterfly, her favorite opera.
+She continues to call him at his office until he informs his secretary that he will no longer take her calls.
+Alex insists that Dan meet her and tells him she is pregnant, arguing that he must take responsibility.
+After Dan changes their phone number, Alex meets Beth, who has advertised selling their apartment, pretending to be interested in buying it.
+That night, Dan goes to Alex's apartment to confront her and they get into a scuffle.

-Dan relocates his family to Bedford, but this does not dissuade Alex.
-She has a tape recording of herself delivered to him, which is full of verbal abuse.
-She stalks him in a parking garage, pours acid on his car, damaging the engine, and follows him home one night, spying on him, Beth, and Ellen from the bushes in their yard.
-The sight of the family makes her sick to her stomach.
-Her obsession escalates when Dan approaches the police to apply for a restraining order against Alex, claiming it is "for a client."
-The lieutenant informs Dan that he cannot violate Alex's rights without probable cause, and that the "client" must own up to his adultery.
+After the Gallaghers move to Bedford, Alex sends a tape recording of herself delivered to him, which is full of verbal abuse.
+She stalks him, pours acid onto his car and follows him home later that evening.
+The sight of his happy family through their window makes her vomit.
+Dan approaches the police to file a restraining order, claiming it is for a client.
+The lieutenant informs him that he cannot violate Alex's rights without probable cause, and that the client must own up to his adultery.